Jeffy892/project-2/README.md

 ## TODOs for future development

 * Word Counting (optional for project 2, will do in project 3)
-* Twitter Data Modeling using Machine Learning (optional for project 2, will do in project 3)
+* Twitter Sentimental Analysis using Machine Learning Tree Models & NLP/RNN (optional for project 2, will do in project 3)